 Call your doctor right away if you notice any of these side effects:

-- Severe stomach pain, bloating, vomiting, or diarrhea.
+- Blood in stool, stomach cramps or pain, bloating, nausea, vomiting, diarrhea

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088